 Lodging an application to the Land and Environment Court does not require legal representation and the lodgement fee to the Court is minimal.
 The applicant completes the form and pays the fee, attaching any supporting documentation including correspondence that demonstrates to the Court the attempts made to contact the neighbouring property owner to discuss the trees to resolve your concerns.

 When the Court receives the application, the Court Commissioner will attend the property to inspect the trees and make a judgement.

 For information on support that the NSW Land and Environment Court can provide with trees on neighbouring properties, refer to the NSW Land and Environment Court website.

 If you need advice on your trees, contact a Consulting Arborist that is a member of the Institute of Australian Consulting Arboriculturists (IACA).
 The consulting arborist will inspect the tree and provide advice on the health of your trees.
 A consulting arborist can undertake a ground based visual inspection of the tree or use diagnostic testing to provide you with a report detailing management options.

-To ensure the Arborist Report is accepted by Council and considered as part of your Tree Application assessment, the report must be compiled in accordance with Councils Guidelines for Preparation of Arborist Reports.
+To ensure the Arborist Report is accepted by Council and considered as part of your Tree Application assessment, the report must be compiled in accordance with Councils Guidelines for Preparation of Arborist Reports(PDF, 247KB).
 Ensure you provide a copy of the Guidelines document to the consulting Arborist.